Skip to Content

 What makes it special?
 Utilising a Vita-Ciment Complex, this strengthening shampoo endorsed by thousands of rave reviews effectively lifts away dirt and impurities while strengthening the feel of brittle hair to help prevent breakage and split ends.
 Damaged hair is left feeling soft, sleek and protected.

-No.4 Bond Maintenance Shampoo by Olaplex
+Olaplex No. 4 Bond Maintenance Shampoo

 A highly moisturizing, reparative shampoo.